Sign up for the free Shakespeare Newsletter

 Without some pleasure now.
 What sport tonight?

-CLEOPATRA Hear the ambassadors.
+CLEOPATRAHear the ambassadors.

-MARK ANTONY Fie, wrangling queen!
-55
+MARK ANTONYFie, wrangling queen!

 To weep; whose every passion fully strives